giocomai/castarter.legacy/README.md

 Installation
 ------------

+N.B.
+Please consider that this document illustrates only the most basic parameters of `castarter` functions.
+More advanced options can be seen by running `?nameOfFunction`.

 `castarter` is hosted on GitHub.
 The easiest way to install it on your system, is to run the following commands in R: